criscara-dev/dendron-cc/vault/health.body-optimization.md

 - what affect circadian time behavior? all drugs/compounds: what is safer?
     - magnesium threonate -> GABA 300/440 gr, 30/60' before sleep
     - theanine -> 100/200 gr, 30/60' before sleep
-    - apigenin <- from chamomile (but increase estrogens)
+    - apigenin <- from c hamomile (but increase estrogens)
     - check examine.com for more info